u1i/bambleweeny/GettingStarted.md

 > eyJpIjogMCwgInUiOiAiYWRtaW4iLCAidCI6ICIxNTM3MDA0NzcwIn0=.576f5f00df3b6e5ac8430df435f0f6e586a57e3dddc3f26b1e5fc19535543092

-We've received a token, which we can now use to make an authenticated request (as admin) and create a new user with email address (username) 'me@privacy.net' and password 'changeme':
+We've received a token (copy it and replace `TOKEN` in the following cURL command), which we can now use to make an authenticated request (as admin) and create a new user with email address (username) 'me@privacy.net' and password 'changeme':

-`curl -X POST http://localhost:8080/users -H "Authorization: Bearer $token" -H 'Content-Type: application/json' -d '{ "email": "me@privacy.net", "password": "changeme" }'`
+`curl -X POST http://localhost:8080/users -H "Authorization: Bearer TOKEN" -H 'Content-Type: application/json' -d '{ "email": "me@privacy.net", "password": "changeme" }'`

 > {"info": "created", "id": 1}